laisantos94/laisantos94_portfolio/docs/design/travel_concept/index.md

 ![image](../travel_concept/img/travel_thumbnail.png)

 ## Overview
-This project were focused on developing skills in UI Design and was developed as part of my Final Paper.
+This project were focused on UI Design skills, and was designed as a part of my Final Paper.
 The concept is of a product focused on helping people to get information about travel destinations and buy airline tickets.

 ## My Role
 - User Flow